Advances in Deep Concealed Scene Understanding: CSU Benchmarks

 $\bullet$~DGNet~\cite{ji2023gradient}, is an efficient model that stands out with its top\#3 performance compared to heavier models like JSCOD~\cite{li2021uncertainty} (121.63M) and PopNet~\cite{wu2023source} (181.05M), despite having only 19.22M parameters and 1.20G computation costs.
 Its performance-efficiency balance makes it a promising architecture for further exploration of its potential capabilities.

 $\bullet$~Interestingly, CRNet~\cite{he2023weakly} -- a weakly-supervised model -- competes favorably with early fully-supervised model SINet~\cite{fan2020camouflaged}.
-It suggests that there is room for developing models to bridge the gap toward better data-efficient learning, such as self-/semi-supervised learning.
+It suggests that there is room for developing models to bridge the gap toward better data-efficient learning, \eg, self-/semi-supervised learning.

 Furthermore, transformer-based methods significantly improve performance due to their superior long-range modeling capabilities.
 We here test four transformer-based models on the CAMO testing dataset, yielding three noteworthy findings: